yarakyrychenko/yarakyrychenko/README.md

 ### 👋 Hi there!
 I'm Yara

 I'm a PhD Candidate, Lab Manager, and [Gates Scholar](https://www.gatescambridge.org) at the [Cambridge Social Decision-Making Lab](https://www.sdmlab.psychol.cam.ac.uk/staff/yara-kyrychenko).
-I use data science methods, especially natural language processing, to answer questions in social psychology.
-I'm particularly interested in `intergroup conflict`, `misinformation`, `polarization`, and `social identity` on `social media`.
+I use data and behavioral science methods, like language models and lab experiments, to study the social identity dynamics of socio-technical systems.
+I'm particularly interested in `intergroup conflict`, `social identity`, `social media`, `misinformation`, and `generative artificial intelligence`.

 🔭 I'm currently working on:
 - 🇺🇦 Russia's war in Ukraine, propaganda, and identity narratives on social media.